pypyr/pypyr/README.rst

 pypyr.steps.shell
 `````````````````````
 Runs the context value `cmd` in the default shell.
+On a sensible O/S, this is
+`/bin/sh`

 Do all the things you can't do with `safeshell`.